Undertile/UrlShortener/README.md

 UrlShortener
 ============

+Node.js Url shortener.

 Fast and distributed UrlShortened.

-No DB based.
-Using files stored in AWS S3.
+Url are stored as empty files in a AWS S3 Bucket.
+The HTTP headers are set to redirect to the target URL